Supporting children and young people impacted by parental imprisonment.

 When a family with a parent in prison takes the brave step of getting in touch with us, our specialised staff work with them to create a tailored wraparound and holistic package of support.
 We work with the family to determine the developmental needs of each child, the nature of the parent’s offence and the child’s relationship with the imprisoned parent.

-For more information about the work that we do, please read our most recent Impact Report, available to view below.
+For more information about the work that we do, please read our brand new Impact Report, available to view below.